Lab-Brat/flask_masque/README.md

 - [Open](#open)

 ## Introduction
 Web application for recording and cataloging infrastructure components (VMs or containers).
-Main logic is built with Python's Flask framework and HTML, with a small addition of CSS and JS.
-Data is stored in PostgreSQL database.
+Stack: Python (Flask, psycopg2, SQLAlchemy, pytest) PostgreSQL, HTML, CSS, Javascript, Docker, Docker-Compose, Jenkins.
 App can be deployed either by an Ansible playbook on a virtual machine (Alma Linux 8) or in a container form using Docker.

 ## Configuration
 Web app relies on environmental variables for it's configuration.
-They should be configured by the user in ```env.sh```, and exported to the OS.
+They should be configured by the user in ```.env```, which will be read by Docker-Comose.
 * DB_USER -> admin user for the created tables in PostgreSQL
 * DB_PASS -> password for the admin user
 * DB_ADDRESS -> IP address or hostname of the database (usually localhost)